 PROGRAM GOALS: The Foundation recognizes that while local nonprofits provide essential services to Staten Island residents, their access to resources to build capacity and organizational infrastructure remain limited.
 The pressures of time, funding, and staffing keep nonprofits and the people who serve their important missions stretched beyond their limits.
 With these pressures at the forefront the Foundation is offering, this year, an incentive to Staten Island grantees to use available human capital – Board, staff, volunteers, donors, participants – to expand their fundraising strategies in order to match Foundation dollars for general operating funds.
+This program aims to encourage local grantees to expand their fundraising capacity by trying a strategy that they haven’t tried before.
 It is the Foundation’s strong belief that collaboration, creativity, and commitment will bring renewed energy to achieving an organization’s goals.

 - have a 501c3 designation from the Internal Revenue Service